Branding & Communications | Freelance

 In order to appeal to the varied audiences within the district, I created several standard campaign pieces (postcards, handouts, etc.), buttons (including for Hispanic heritage and Pride events), and other giveaways (shirts, stickers, and car magnets).
 To assist with fundraising, I also created two lines of print-on-demand merchandise that we advertised through social media and email.

 In his final statement during the debate, Nick paraphrased Dr. Martin Luther King’s quote: “I have the audacity to believe that peoples everywhere can have three meals a day for their bodies, education and culture for their minds, and dignity, equality and freedom for their spirits.”
-There was so much support on social media that we adopted “Audacity to Believe” as the closing message, using it in messaging, on shirts, and as a title for a tour of the district in the last weeks of the campaign.
+There was so much support on social media that we adopted “Audacity to Believe” as the closing message, using it in messaging, on shirts, and as a title for a tour of the district in the last weeks of the campaign

 Two postcards sitting on a wooden table

 A man on the left wears a black shirt that says 'I have the Audacity to Believe'.
 A woman on the right wears a purple shirt that says 'Nick for Congress.'
+Set of 14 buttons, each with a different, branded design

 Phone with two Nick for Congress stickers; one is purple, the other is rainbow Image of the back of a truck with a purple 'Nick for Congress' sticker